himetik/diffractor/README.md

 ### 🗞️ Description

-'gendiff' can make a difference!
+> 'gendiff' can make a difference!

 It's a command-line application that compares two files and generates the difference between them.
-The application supports files in <span style="color:red">JSON</span> and <span style="color:blue">YAML</span> formats and provides three output formats for displaying the differences: stylish, plain, and json.
+The application supports files in JSON and YAML formats and provides three output formats for displaying the differences: stylish, plain, and json.

 <br/>